evkx/evkx.github.io/content/models/mercedes/eqe_suv/EQE_53_4MATICplus_SUV/_index.md

 ### First row seats

-There are two seat types you can choose from for the front row in the Mercedes-AMG EQE SUV 53 4MATIC+.
+There are two seat types you can choose from for the front row in the Mercedes-AMG EQE 53 4MATIC+ SUV.

 The following functionalities are available on the **standard** seat.